Operation Golden Swords

-The 2012 Abyan offensive was an offensive by the Yemeni military against Islamist militant forces, possibly including elements of Al-Qaeda in the Arabian Peninsula (AQAP), in the province of Abyan with the purpose of re-capturing the militant-held towns of Zinjibar and Jaʿār.
+Operation Golden Swords was an offensive by the Yemeni military against Islamist militant forces, possibly including elements of al-Qaeda in the Arabian Peninsula (AQAP), in the province of Abyan with the purpose of re-capturing the militant-held towns of Zinjibar and Jaʿār.

 On 12 May, the military started the offensive in an attempt to recapture all areas of Abyan out of their control.
 Over a month of fighting, 567 people were reportedly killed, including 429 Islamist fighters, 78 soldiers, 26 tribal fighters and 34 civilians.
 On 12 June the Yemeni army succeeded in retaking Zinjibar and Jaar, pushing the militants away after heavy clashes in and around both towns.
 The city of Shuqrah fell on 15 June, and militants retreated towards neighboring Shabwah Governorate.